infinitepower18/WSA-SystemControl/README.md

 # WSA System Control
-Turn WSA on and off from the system tray.
+Monitor WSA status and turn WSA on and off from the system tray.

 **NOTE:** Requires WSA running Android 13